 We the Commuters presents an exploration of accessibility in 2020.
-You’ll hear storytelling from writer and activist Emily Ladau and professor and disability rights advocate April Coughlin, new and engaging visualizations by rising civil designers, and moving performances by creatives in the disability community including Jerron Herman and Zazel-Chavah O’Garra.
+You’ll hear storytelling from writer and activist Emily Ladau and professor and disability rights advocate April Coughlin, new and engaging visualizations by rising civil designers Grace Kwon, Xuan Cheng, Janvi Ghatalia and Vanessa Yip, and moving performances by creatives in the disability community including Zazel-Chavah O’Garra.

 Plus, get a chance to share your most pressing concerns in front of key decision makers who have the power to make change.
 WNYC’s Shumita Basu and others host the evening.

 Emily Ladau is a passionate disability rights activist, writer, speaker, and digital communications consultant whose career began at the age of 10, when she appeared on several episodes of Sesame Street to educate children about her life with a physical disability.
 A native of Long Island, New York, Emily graduated with a B.A. in English from Adelphi University in 2013.
 In 2017, she was named as one of Adelphi’s 10 Under 10 Young Alumni.
 In 2018, she was awarded the Paul G. Hearne Emerging Leader Award from the American Association of People with Disabilities.